Information on Family Assistance Programs.

-Most states, many companies, and various groups and organizations provide help and aid from a family assistance program.
-Most family assistance programs will support individuals and families during their times of critical need.
+Most family assistance programs will support individuals and/or their families during their times of critical need.
 They provide a variety of help, typically in the form of short-term relief.
-You can often find emergency resources to provide support to someone facing a serious medical condition or medical bills, help when someone losses a job, assistance with rent, death of an immediate family member, help pay utility bills, or deal with the impact of a natural disaster.
-Many of the family assistance programs focus on addressing the needs of children, seniors, and others who are considered most at risk.
-Assistance available from these programs may include:
+You can often find emergency resources to provide support to someone facing a serious medical condition or programs for medical bills, help when someone losses a job, assistance with rent, and more.
+There may also be mental health counseling, death of an immediate family member, help for paying utility bills, or deal with the impact of a natural disaster.
+Employer benefits often are different than welfare TANF or government programs.

-Some people may think of family assistance as being strictly from the federal and state government Temporary Assistance to Needy Families (TANF) Program.
-However, family assistance is much more than that and can include employer assistance programs, charities, and other aid organizations.
+Some people may think of family assistance as being strictly from the federal or state government Temporary Assistance to Needy Families (TANF) Program.
+However, as noted above, family assistance is much more than that and can include employer assistance programs, charities, and other aid organizations.

-Families or low income persons who apply for or receive cash benefits from a family assistance program must meet certain requirements that are put into place.
+Families or low income persons who apply for or receive cash benefits from a family assistance program (namely TANF) must meet certain requirements that are put into place.
 For example, most states will require that applicants participate in activities that will help them become able to support their families over the mid-to long term.
 This can include, but is not limited to, cooperating with child support, participating in job training programs, and also obtaining a part or full time job.